315 Constantia

-Constantia (minor planet designation: 315 Constantia) is a stony background asteroid from the inner region of the asteroid belt, approximately 6.5 km in diameter.
+315 Constantia is a stony background asteroid from the inner region of the asteroid belt, approximately 6.5 km in diameter.
 It was discovered by Austrian astronomer Johann Palisa at the Vienna Observatory on 4 September 1891.
 The asteroid is a member of the Flora family.
 It is spinning with a rotation period of 5.345±0.003 hours and shows a brightness variation of 0.57±0.2 in magnitude.